 With any event monitor, you aren't obligated to provide values for all four alert levels.
 If you are only concerned with info and warning levels, for example, leave the error and critical levels blank.

-Designate an alert level for when a file is added or removed to be notified with the addition or removal of any file in the directory.
+Designate an alert level for when a file is added or removed to be notified of the addition or removal of any file in the directory.

 To also scan directories nested within the one you have selected to monitor, check the box that says "For tests in this section, scan subdirectories too".
 When this option is enabled, a text box will appear that allows you to exclude certain subdirectories.
 Without this option enabled, all subdirectories will be excluded by default.